Korean Kimchi Stew with Pork Belly and Tofu (Kimchi-jjigae)

 Spice and funk meet silky, fatty pork in Esther Choi's bubbly, one-pot stop to comfort.

-“This is the quintessential Korean household dish,” says Choi, who adds that she ate a version of this tangy stew on average four times a week when she was growing up.
-“It would be my last meal on earth if I had to pick one.”
-Spicy and satisfying, the dish is also extremely versatile: According to custom, you can put in any protein you want.
-In this version, meaty and rich chunks of pork belly meld wonderfully with the deep, tart, fermented flavor of the kimchi.
+“This is the quintessential Korean household dish,” says chef Esther Choi, who grew up eating kimchi jjigae around four times a week.
+“It would be my last meal on Earth if I had to pick one.”
+The warming, spicy stew is extremely versatile: According to custom, you can use any protein you want.
+In this version, meaty chunks of pork belly meld with the tart, fermented flavor of kimchi.

 What You Will Need